g3rv4/g3rv4.com/_posts/2018-08-26-betterslack.md

 The nice part? it shows it as a link for everybody, not only those who have the extension installed.

-**Known issue:** If you try to edit a message with a link, the link is removed.
-I'll work on it, it shouldn't be hard to fix.

 ## Move reactions to the right

 The reactions are a great way to interact without writing... but... they take vertical space, making me need to scroll to see what people have been talking about.